jharwell/jharwell.github.io/content/publication/harwell-2021-a-metrics/index.md

 #   Simply enter your project's folder or file name without extension.
 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
-projects: ['fordyca']
+projects: [fordyca]
-publishDate: '2021-01-07T17:08:34.824205Z'
+publishDate: '2023-02-10T20:55:19.021610Z'
 publication_types:
 - '3'
-abstract: 'When designing swarm-robotic systems, systematic comparison of swarm control algorithms is necessary to de- termine which can scale up to handle the target problem size and operating conditions.
-Qualitative predictions of performance based on algorithm descriptions are often incorrect, and can lead to costly design processes for swarm-robotic systems.
-We propose a set of quantitative measures for swarm scalability, emergence, flexibility, and robustness which enable swarm control algorithms analysis and comparison, swarm performance of a given control algorithm, collectively enabling quicker and more confident design decisions.
-We demonstrate the utility of our proposed measurements as modeling and design tools for real- world scenarios by analyzing two common problems, indoor warehouse object transport and search and rescue, and present experimental results obtained in simulation.'
+abstract: 'We present a set of metrics intended to supplement designer intuitions when designing swarm-robotic systems to solve variants of object gathering problems, increase accuracy in extrapolating swarm behavior from algorithmic descriptions and small test experiments, and lead to faster and less costly design cycles.
+We build on previous works studying self-organizing behaviors in autonomous systems to derive a metric for swarm emergent self-organization.
+We utilize techniques from high performance computing, time series analysis, and queueing theory to derive metrics for swarm scalability, flexibility to changing external environments, and robustness to internal system stimuli such as sensor and actuator noise and robot failures.
+We demonstrate the utility of our metrics by analyzing four different control algorithms in two scenarios: an indoor warehouse object transport scenario with static objects and a spatially unconstrained outdoor search and rescue scenario with moving objects.
+In the spatially constrained warehouse scenario, efficient use of space is key to success so algorithms that use mechanisms for traffic regulation and congestion reduction are the most appropriate.
+In the search and rescue scenario, the same will happen with algorithms which can cope well with object motion through dynamic task allocation and randomized search trajectories.
+We show that our intuitions about comparative algorithm performance are well supported by the quantitative results obtained using our metrics, and that our metrics can be synergistically used together to predict collective behaviors based on previous results in some cases.'
-publication: ''
+publication: '*IEEE Transactions on Robotics*'
 links:
-- name: 'ArXiv'
+- name: ArXiv
   url: https://arxiv.org/abs/2012.04144
-  icon: "arxiv"
+  icon: arxiv
-  icon_pack: "ai"
+  icon_pack: ai
 ---